ZerBea/hcxdumptool/README.md

 ==============

 Small tool to capture packets from wlan devices.
-After capturing, upload the "uncleaned" cap here (https://wpa-sec.stanev.org/?submit) to see if your ap or the client is vulnerable by using common wordlists.
+After capturing, upload the "uncleaned" pcapng here (https://wpa-sec.stanev.org/?submit) to see if your ACCESS POINT or the CLIENT is vulnerable by using common wordlists.
-Convert the pcapng file to WPA-PBKDF2-PMKID+EAPOL hashline (22000) with hcxpcapngtool (hcxtools) and check if wlan-key or plainmasterkey was transmitted unencrypted.
+Convert the pcapng file to WPA-PBKDF2-PMKID+EAPOL hashline (22000) with hcxpcapngtool (hcxtools) and check if PreSharedKey or PlainMasterKey was transmitted unencrypted.

 Brief description